Notes from the Author

-I have always felt ill-at-ease about obituaries of famous people, especially famous people with whom I am well familiar.
-The writer of the obit invariably holds back those less-than panegyric elements of the famous dead person, perhaps, or likely, out of respect for the dead, and this is especially true when the famous dead person is, by and large, respected.
+I have always felt ill-at-ease about obituaries of famous people, especially famous people I knew personally.
+The writer of the obit invariably holds back those less panegyric elements of the famous dead person, perhaps, or likely, out of respect for the dead, and this is especially true when the famous dead person was, by and large, respected.
 Such obits tell only part of the truth.

 The obits which rose to the surface in the wake of Chuck Kinder’s passing have been such obits, glowing hallmarkograms of “the beloved teacher of writing at the University of Pittsburgh.”
-This much is true: Kinder’s finest achievement by any measure is his novel Honeymooners: A Cautionary Tale” but Kinder’s greatest claim to fame involves his former student Michael Chabon who in his own novel Wonder Boys portrays Chuck Kinder as the Pittsburgh outlaw writing professor Grady Tripp.
-Tripp-Kinder is the book’s narrator, a bold decision by Chabon.
-It speaks to his willingness to do difficult things right from the start of his career.
+This much is true: Kinder’s finest achievement by any measure is his novel Honeymooners: A Cautionary Tale, but Kinder’s greatest claim to fame involves his former student Michael Chabon who in his own novel Wonder Boys portrays Chuck Kinder as the Pittsburgh outlaw writing professor Grady Tripp.
+Tripp-Kinder is the book’s narrator.
 In the film of the book, Professor Tripp is played by Michael Douglas.
-I can see Chuck’s self-deprecating, smirky dismay had he known his student’s name and book would appear at the top of his every obit.
+I can see Chuck’s self-deprecating, smirky dismay had he known his student’s name and book would appear atop every one of his own obits.

 If you have a problem with that, please don’t read on.
 If you prefer instead to live with your eyes wide open, open wide and see what else happened during those gold-patina literary days in “The Paris of Appalachia,” a term Kinder is believed to have coined, and I believe it, as it expresses the breadth of Chuck’s ambition and the depth of his roots in his hillbilly past. – DJB